ampproject/amphtml/spec/auto-lightbox.md

 - `amp-script`
 - `amp-story`
 - `amp-lightbox`
-- `amp-carousel` will likely in the future fulfill a special case where the feature is triggered with special treatment, but as of now, it's excluded.
+- `amp-carousel` will likely be treated specially in the future, but as of now, it's excluded.

 ## Disabling treatment explicitly